gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 To develop their own independent module, a team **shouldn't be required to install the host application** or any **other modules** of the application **they do not own**.
 However, they should still have a means to integrate their module with the application shell (`RootLayout`, `RootErrorBoundary`, etc..) while working on their module in isolation.

 To achieve this, the first step is to extract the application shell from the host application.
-There are several approaches to accomplish this, but in this guide, we'll transform the host application into a monorepo and introduce a new local package called `@sample/shell` for this purpose:
+There are several approaches to accomplish this, but in this guide, we'll transform the host application into a monorepo and introduce a new local package named `@sample/shell` for this purpose:

 ``` !#4,8
 host